Preksha25/Preksha.github.io/index.md

 </div>

 # Academic Details
-I have completed my B.Tech from Pondicherry Engineering College, Pondicherry in Computer Science and Engineering in 2012.
+I have completed my B.Tech from Pondicherry Engineering College, Pondicherry in Electrical, Electronics and Communications Engineering in 2011.

 # Contact:
-preksha [at] cse[dot]iitm[dot]ac[dot]in
+patanjali.slpsk [at] gmail[dot]com